top of page

 • Are tuning pins uniform in appearance, or are there some obvious replacements?
 The latter could indicate the pinblock is going bad.

-• Look for at least ⅛” clearance between tuning pins coils and the pinblock or plate.
+• Look for at least ⅛” clearance between tuning pin coils and the pinblock or plate.

-• Look for ugly, dark brown, gummy stains which indicate the pinblock has been doped with chemicals to temporarily tighten tuning pins.
+• Look for ugly, dark brown, gummy stains which indicate the pinblock has been treated with chemicals to temporarily tighten tuning pins.

 • On a grand, if you are able to remove the fallboard, look at the underside of the pinblock for signs of cracking and delaminating.